oauth-wg/oauth-first-party-apps/draft-parecki-oauth-first-party-native-apps.md

 mechanism (e.g. `response_mode=query`).
 It is out of scope as to what the AS does in the case that an extension defines a parameter that is has no meaning in this use case.

-The client initiates the authorization flow with or without information collected from the user (e.g. a password or MFA code).
+The client initiates the authorization flow with or without information collected from the user (e.g. a passkey or MFA code).

 The authorization challenge endpoint response is either an authorization code or an error code, and may also contain a `device_session` which the client uses on subsequent requests to the authorization challenge endpoint.